An ABA therapist with her patient.

 Jul 19, 2024

-Understand the 7 dimensions of ABA therapy.
+Understand 7 dimensions of ABA therapy.
 Learn how this framework ensures effective treatment for individuals with autism and other developmental disabilities.

 Applied Behavior Analysis (ABA) is known for being an effective way to help people with autism get better at important social behaviors.
 It's all about figuring out why people act the way they do and then using that knowledge to help them be more independent.
 This kind of therapy wouldn't work without the hard work of professionals like Registered Behavior Technicians (RBTs) and Board Certified Behavior Analysts (BCBAs) who utilize strategies based on decades of research to support independence.